China says U.S. violated tariff truce as trade war heats up

 U.S. Trade Representative Jamieson Greer said the U.S. agreed to drop the 145% tax Mr. Trump had imposed on China to 30%.
 China agreed to lower its tariff rate on U.S. goods to 10% from 125%.

 On Monday, the Commerce Ministry said China held up its end of the deal, canceling or suspending tariffs and nontariff measures taken against the U.S. "reciprocal tariffs" following the agreement.
-But it alleged that the Trump administration has "unilaterally provoked new economic and trade frictions and exacerbated the uncertainty and instability" in trade relations between the two nations.
+But it alleged that the Trump administration has "unilaterally provoked new economic and trade frictions and exacerbated the uncertainty and instability" in trade relations between the two nations, citing curbs on exports of AI chips and chip design software to China.

+The statement also singled out the Trump administration's threat of stripping visas away from Chinese students studying at U.S. universities as undermining the trade agreement between the nations.

 The Trump administration stepped up the clash with China last week, announcing that it would start revoking visas for Chinese students in the U.S. American campuses host more than 275,000 students from China.